5. Waylaid by the Past

 They've been talking together more, Peeta and Haymitch, ever since the boy's rescue.
 At first it was solely for Peeta's recovery after the hijacking, but as the boy's mind became clearer he started noticing how truly fucked up his mentor was, desperate for Peeta's survival because failure would mean half of Haymitch's life gone, the second half following shortly after as a result.
 Haymitch figured talking about himself would open Peeta up.
-It's worked well for Peeta so Haymitch doesn't mind sharing.
+It's worked well for Peeta so Haymitch doesn't mind sharing the safe parts.

 At this point, the boy may even know more about his family than the girl, though Katniss knows why they're dead.
 Haymitch dreads when he'll run out of quirks and stories, when all Peeta has left to ask is, what happened?
 Where did these characters in your stories go?